-What Is An Occluded Front And What Weather Does An Occluded Front Bring?
+What Is An Occluded Front And Which Weather Conditions Occur During This Event?

 Almost everyone vaguely familiar with weather terminology knows what a cold or warm front is.
 But few, if any observers have ever heard of an occluded front and what it is.

 An occluded front occurs when a cold front moves faster and eventually overtake a warm front, which results in the formation of an occluded frontal system through a process called cyclogenesis.
 It usually develops around the center of a low-pressure system during the formation and of a cyclone.

 Weather conditions often follow and are associated with a specific type of front.
 Whether your meteorologist discusses cold fronts, warm fronts, or stationary fronts, some atmospheric condition inevitably gets associated with it.

 The same principle applies to an occluded front.
 Unlike the previously mentioned weather systems, occluded fronts are not that well-known.
 (Similar to a stationary front.)
 However, this does not mean it is any less important and does not require any less attention.

 The focus of this article will be to shed some light on this lesser-known weather front.
 We examine what an occluded front is and how it is formed, as well as which weather conditions are associated with it.